-Seventy-six participants took part in the Experiment.
-Participants were randomly assigned to take part in either the short-range condition (37 females, mean age = 21.48; 4 males, mean age = 21.21) or the long-range condition (23 females, mean age = 19.43; 12 males, mean age = 22.25).
+A total of 76 participants took part in the experiment.
+Participants were randomly assigned to take part in either the short-range condition (37 females, mean age=21.48; 4 males, mean age=21.21) or the long-range condition (23 females, mean age=19.43; 12 males, mean age=22.25).
 All participants were psychology undergraduate students attending the University of Hull.
 Participants received course credit for taking part in the experiment.
-Prior to commencing the experiment ethical approval was granted from the Psychology Departmental Ethics Committee.
-Stimuli and Apparatus
+Prior to commencing the experiment, ethical approval was granted from the Psychology Departmental Ethics Committee.

+Stimuli and apparatus.
 The facial stimuli used had been created by commercial company DAZ Productions, Inc., Draper UT for use with the software program Poser 5.0 (Curious Labs Inc., Santa Cruz, CA).
-The facial stimuli were modified to show a threatening and neutral expression and are shown in the Supplementary Materials.
-The threatening facial stimulus has been used in previous research (for example, see Tipples, 2007) and exhibited a V-shaped eyebrow; an open, downturned mouth and wide, open eyes.
-The stimulus had been rated as more highly threatening and arousing than all possible facial constructions of eyebrow shape (V-shaped, flat), mouth type (closed, open), eye type (wide, normal) and mouth curvature type (downturned, upturned) in previous research (Tipples, 2007).
-The neutral facial stimulus displayed a flat eyebrow, normal eye aperture and a closed, expressionless mouth (see, Tipples, 2011).
+The facial stimuli were modified to show a threatening and neutral expression and are shown in the Supplemental Materials.
+The threatening facial stimulus has been used in previous research (e.g., see Tipples, 2007) and exhibited a V-shaped eyebrow, an open, downturned mouth and wide, open eyes.
+The stimulus had been rated as more highly threatening and arousing than all possible facial constructions of eyebrow shape (V-shaped and flat), mouth type (closed and open), eye type (wide and normal), and mouth curvature type (downturned and upturned) in previous research (Tipples, 2007).
+The neutral facial stimulus displayed a flat eyebrow, normal eye aperture, and a closed, expressionless mouth (see, Tipples, 2011).

-The facial expressions measured 16cm in height and 10.5 cm in width.
-When presented in the centre of the computer screen stimuli measured 16° of vertical visual angle when participants were sat 58cm from the screen.
-Stimuli were presented using 1 GHz Pentium computer connected to a 21.5-inch Dell ST2220T computer monitor (1920 x 1080, 60Hz).
+The facial expressions measured 16 cm in height and 10.5 cm in width.
+Participants were seated 58 cm from the centre of the computer screen.
+When presented in the centre of the computer screen stimuli measured 16° of vertical visual angle.
+Stimuli were presented using 1 GHz Pentium computer connected to a 21.5-inch Dell ST2220T computer monitor (1,920 $\times$ 1,080, 60 Hz).
 Participants sat at a comfortable distance from the computer screen but close enough to allow them to reach and touch the computer screen when necessary.

-Design and Procedure

-Experiment 2 used a mixed $2 \times 3 \times 2 \times 7$ design with range (long, short) a between-subjects factor and action (push, pull, no action), expression (angry, neutral) and duration (7) as three within-subjects factors.
+Design and procedure.
+Experiment 2 used a mixed $2 \times 3 \times 2 \times 7$ design with range (long and short) a betweensubjects factor and action (push, pull, and no action), expression (angry and neutral), and duration (7) as three within-subjects factors.

-Participants completed a modified version of the temporal bisection task in which participants were asked to judge whether stimuli are presented for a period of time closer to a previously learnt short or long time duration.
+Participants completed a modified version of the temporal bisection task in which participants were asked to judge whether stimuli are presented for a period of time closer to a previously learned short or long time duration.
 Participants were instructed to click the trigger button with their index finger using a Logitech Attack 3 computer joystick to indicate short or click a second button with their thumb to indicate long.
-The short duration in the long stimulus duration range was 400ms and whilst the long duration was 1600ms, compared to a short duration of 200ms and a long duration of 800ms in the short stimulus duration range.
+The short duration in the long stimulus duration range was 400 ms while the long duration was 1,600 ms, compared with a short duration of 200 ms and a long duration of 800 ms in the short stimulus duration range.